 The Community Dock

 There’s more.
-In 2011, KP applied for a DHEC permit to build a 2,200 square foot community dock on the “neck” of the Spit that connects the 150-acre spit to the main body of Kiawah Island.
+In 2011, KDP applied for a DHEC permit to build a 2,200 square foot community dock on the “neck” of the Spit that connects the 150-acre spit to the main body of Kiawah Island.

 The 2,380-foot Steel Wall

 In 2015, the Conservation League appealed the permit decisions to the ALC, staying the project until the administrative decision is heard (this is so that no irreparable harm occurs before we know whether the project is legal or not).
-KP filed a motion in the ALC to lift the stay so that they could proceed with the wall’s construction.
+KDP filed a motion in the ALC to lift the stay so that they could proceed with the wall’s construction.
 Judge Anderson ruled in their favor and lifted the stay.

 But we were not deterred.
 The day after Judge Anderson’s decision, we filed a Petition for Extraordinary Relief with the South Carolina Supreme Court, requesting an injunction to prevent irreparable harm to this critical public trust resource.
 The Supreme Court ruled in our favor and reinstated the stay until the case is heard in the ALC.